arijit69-web/BackEnd-Development-in-JavaScript/13. Version Control with GIT/Branches & Heads.md

 - `git show <TagVersion>` -> You will be able to see what is the tag pointing to.
 Which commit the tag is pointing to.

 - `git show-ref --tags` -> It will list all of the tags.

+- `git push --tags origin master` -> It will push tags from the local master branch to the remote (Git) master branch.
+By default, the git push command doesn’t transfer tags to remote servers.
+You will have to explicitly push tags to GitHub after you have created them.